Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/scripts/datafactory/readme.txt

 The scripts and files here need to be uploaded to Data Lake store and will be used by Data Factory.
-Using the AzCopy command provided (azCopy_command_forphmdeploymentbyadf.txt) they can be downloaded locally on your machine.
+Using the AzCopy command provided (azCopy_command_forphmdeploymentbyadf_tolocal.txt) they can be downloaded locally on your machine.

-You will see the following files - allotherhosp_LOSmodel.rds          881M
+You will see the following seventeen files in C:\forphmdeploymentbyadf allotherhosp_LOSmodel.rds          881M data4visualization_hist.csv        546M
-data4visualization_hist.csv        546M
 hcadfstreamforpbi.R                23K